Table of Contents

 Don’t linger too long in the analysis phase of finding the perfect modeling solution.
 Before implementing automated tools, it’s generally helpful to begin revenue forecasting with a simple, accurate spreadsheet model.

-One of the significant advantages of using a spreadsheet is that you’re forced to do the work of mapping out the entire marketing funnel and sales process.
+One significant advantage of using a spreadsheet is that you’re forced to map out the entire marketing funnel and sales process.
 Building the relationship between your CRM and financial reporting tools lets you see what factors have the most considerable impacts and where your biggest levers are.

 Then, after becoming familiar with what’s driving your sales, you can consider moving on to more advanced tools.